 I remember pre-children watching people discipline their children and I'll admit - I judged.
 Until I had my own toddler throw a tantrum in public I had no clue what other variables played into the decisions and reactions of parents.
 I just assumed I would have the infinite patience and wisdom to be a tough but loving mom.
 We all have our ideal way we would do something, but what we have to keep in perspective is whether we ourselves are in our ideal state when said situation comes into play.
 This school year started off with a new board game.
 It was a flop.
 I'd like to say the first week was easy with everyone wanting to learn, but homeschool involved typical, cantankerous children just like public school.
 It takes us a few weeks find our rhythm.

-I had this idea of what romantic vacation I wanted to take for our tenth anniversary, but time constraints, sitters, energy and finances did not cooperate.
-Face time is key....no not on your phone, but shoulder-to-shoulder enjoyment and laughter go way further in marriage sustenance than any perfect trip to the Bahamas.
+I had this idea of what romantic vacation I wanted to take for our tenth anniversary, but time constraints, sitters, energy, and finances did not cooperate.
+Face-time is key....no not on your phone, but shoulder-to-shoulder enjoyment and laughter go way further in marriage sustenance than any perfect trip to the Bahamas.
 Because we tried that trip to the Bahamas for our fifth.
 Ha!
 What those Instagram photos won't show you is the hurricane that changed the course of our ship, the food poisoning that ruins your night of passion, and the inconsiderate wall mates who make too much noise for your to get proper sleep.
 Smile - this is the trip of a lifetime - snap!
-This time we got two nights to ourselves in a the city, saw a show, swam and held hands.
+This time we got two nights to ourselves in the city, saw a show, swam and held hands.
 It wasn't nearly as Instagram glamorous, but I'm so thankful that after a decade we still dream and laugh together.

 The real storms blow in and you are watching the weatherman attempt to predict and you realize he is no better off that you were trying to judge a situation from the outside with no idea what the variables really are.
 All you can do is patiently weigh out the pros and cons of staying or evacuating.
 The last hurricane was predicated as a direct hit at cat 4 maybe cat 5, so we chose to go.
 It wasn't fun, but we were safe.
 This time was all over the place in its predictions, but we chose to stay.
 We had a night of high winds and nerves were a little jittery, but life resumed the next day.

-Thirties have hit hard with three kids, one income, and a mortgage, but my perfectionism still runs strong despite life upping the game.
-As part of my hurricane prep I borrowed a puzzle.
+The thirties have hit hard with three kids, one income, and a mortgage, but my perfectionism still runs strong despite life upping the game.
+As part of my hurricane prep, I borrowed a puzzle.
 I normally love puzzles; I find them calming.
 This 2000 monster was making me angry despite a few friends helping her and there.
 It was mocking me from our only table four days later!
 I got down to just the sky which was one solid night color....absolutely no shading left.
 Just endless blue-black.
 Ugh!
-My ideal was completion.
+My ideal was in its completion.
 It would bring satisfaction!
 I always complete the things I start!
-I called me mother...
+I called my mother...

-Earlier in the week we had been discussing photo albums.
+Earlier in the week, we had been discussing photo albums.
 I had helped mom scan them all, but she was having a hard time parting with the physical albums.
 I told her to have a bonfire and set herself free.
 She could keep her favorites, but she wasn't required to keep every photo from 6 decades.
-She has dreams, goals and ambitions!
+She has dreams, goals, and ambitions!
 It is hard to do the things you need to when you are carrying around baggage.
 So essentially I absolved her guilt about needing to hang onto every heirloom.
 She has all the photos online and can take her time making keepsake books to give away as we have children, but in the meantime travel and live lighter.

 This time, she asked me a few questions...
 "Is the puzzle bringing you joy?
 (Not anymore!)
 Will it really bring you a sense of accomplishment?
 (For a few seconds, maybe minutes.)
 Are there other things that you would rather be doing?
 (Yes!)
 Then break it apart and relish it!"
 So, I did.
 I broke apart the pieces and felt very satisfied in choosing NOT TO DO SOMETHING!
 I didn't finish!
 I didn't complete that checkbox!

-And yes, as a thirty-four year old, I needed my mom to absolve me from completing a puzzle!
+And yes, as a thirty-four-year-old, I needed my mom to absolve me from completing a puzzle!
 I will admit it.
 I call her pretty regularly to absolve me of guilt for lots of things: not being the best wife, the most patient mother, having the cleanest house, or people-pleasing.
-I just need to hear another sane person tell me I am not crazy for giving up, or being human.
+I just need to hear another sane person tell me I am not crazy for giving up or being human.
 I know God absolves me of it all, but sometimes you just need an audible voice.